Tax Foundation: Goals and principles

-The Tax Foundation states that its research is guided by what it calls the principles of sound tax policy: simplicity, transparency, neutrality, and stability.
+The Tax Foundation states that its "guided by the principles of sound tax policy—simplicity, transparency, neutrality, and stability."

 Tax Foundation research is generally critical of tax increases, high business taxes, excise taxes, tax preferences for the housing industry, and use of tax credits, which the Foundation views as "picking winners and losers".
 The Foundation has spoken favorably of efforts to balance the federal budget with tax reform and significant spending cuts, such as the Bowles-Simpson plan, the Ryan Plan, and the Wyden-Coats plan.

 Organizational overview

-Ideology

-The Tax Foundation describes itself as an "independent tax policy research organization".
-It is cited in the media as a nonpartisan or bipartisan organization, and is also described as business-friendly, conservative, and center-right.

 Board of directors

-As of 2019, the organization's board of directors consists of David P. Lewis (chairman), James W. Lintott (treasurer), Philip English, Dennis Groth, Douglas Holtz-Eakin, Stephen Kranz, Sarah McGill, David Nicholson, Pamela F. Olson, Tom Roesser, and Scott Hodge (Tax Foundation president).
+As of 2025, the organization's board of directors consists of David P. Lewis (chairman), James W. Lintott (treasurer), Bill Archer, Philip English, Dennis Groth, Douglas Holtz-Eakin, Stephen Kranz, Tadd Fowler, Kurt Lamp, Phil Bullock, Loren Ponds, Pamela F. Olson, Kevin Brady, and Tom Roesser.

+Board of advisors

+As of 2025, the organization's board of advisors consists of Ann Fitzgerald, Jeff Hoopes, Teri Wielenga, Bob Carroll, John Herr, Claire Kittle Dixon, and Nikki Dobay.